Tanzyingsz/DDM-Dissertation/【Feedback】7.6 midterm.md

 [done]The method and bullet point of storytelling that you used (7 steps storytelling)

+---

 # Richard

 - Why UK chinese student?
 How did you do the research to show that they need this service?
 - Make it clear this website is for second-hand goods, and it is a B2C platform.
 - Make an illustration / flow chart / network to tells the user how this work(where will the donation goes).
 System, supply chain, deliver.

-Written
+### For written work:

 - hybrid the business proposition/plan(try to persuade somebody to invest in the project, get funding) and storytelling.
 - The flow chart can be in dissertation as well.
-- Describe the story chiense student have to abandon their things when leaving, and selling the things in online marketplace(wechat).
+- Describe the story Chinese student have to abandon their things when leaving, and selling the things in the online marketplace(WeChat).